PolySync/misra-rust/MISRA-Rules.md

 used."

 _If the implementation of `From` for those types were comprable this is_ _not strictly enforceable in Rust.
-Otherise there is no direct corollary._
+Otherise there is No applicable corollary._

 __[See Rule_21_7.rs](./tests/compile-fail/Rule_21_7.rs)__